A theory of everything

 ---------------------

 Dedicated to J.R.R.
-Tolkien's God on Middle-earth, Tom Bombadil.
+Tolkien's God on Middle-earth, in the form of Tom Bombadil.

 1. What, Why, How?

 What is the meaning of life?
 Where do we come from?
 What is our place in the universe?
 What am I? .....
 These and other questions constantly arise as human beings on planet Earth go about their daily lives allowing conscious thoughts to run free and/or guide them.
-Science and philosophy, religion and experience provide us with theories on everything, from why we need sleep, to how to split an atom and create an atomic bomb which, to some individuals, is the crown of creation.
+Science and philosophy, religion and experience provide us with theories on everything, from why we need sleep, to how to split an atom and create an atomic bomb which, to some individuals, is the crown of creation, whilst to others humans own that title.
 Physicists, in an expression of god-like arrogance, regularly talk of creating a science-based theory of everything reliant upon the hard sciences of physics and mathematics (Campbell 2013).
-Yet as time goes by, the number of theories expands and the amount of information available at hand explodes exponentially.
+Yet as time goes by, the number of theories expands and the amount of information available at hand explodes exponentially, yet the theory does not appear.
 This has especially been the case since the ubiquitous availability of the internet-connected smartphone.
-Science has continued to appropriate discussion around the origin and essence of conscience by embracing AI (artificial intelligence) and the quantum realm, with the aid of quantum computing.
+Science has continued to appropriate discussion around the origin and essence of consciousness by embracing AI (artificial intelligence) and the quantum realm, with the aid of quantum computing.
 The idea that a computer can achieve consciousness is being pushed with vigour.
+Yet, the very thought is objectionable to the average, compassionate human soul.

-Yet amongst all this white noise, distraction and complex theoretical prognostication, individual consciousness continues to draw us back to those simple questions at the head of this article, especially as age passes and we, as individuals, reach the end of life.
-As a result, the present 67 year old writer has developed a so-called theory of everything.... or at least a theory or model within which everything that he/she/them can understand or imagine will fit, and all or most of the aforementioned confusion can be contextualised and more easily dealt with.
+Amongst all this white noise, distraction and complex theoretical prognostication, individual consciousness continues to draw us back to those simple questions at the head of this article, especially as age passes and we, as individuals, reach the end of this life.
+As a result, the present 68 year old writer has developed a so-called theory of everything.... or at least a theory or model within which everything that he/she/them can understand or imagine will fit, and all or most of the aforementioned confusion can be contextualised and more easily dealt with.
 What, then, is that theory?

 -----------------------